golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml.md

 When you find a property we don't support yet, please [let us know (on `#Ray on Golem` discord channel)](https://chat.golem.network/).

 Feel free to have a look at the [minimal](https://github.com/golemfactory/ray-on-golem/blob/main/golem-cluser.mini.yaml) and [full](https://github.com/golemfactory/ray-on-golem/blob/main/golem-cluser.full.yaml) yaml examples.
-The mini is stripped to bare minimum, it shows only the properties that are required (we are striving to cut it even more in the future).
+The minimal is stripped to bare minimum, it shows only the properties that are required (we are striving to cut it even more in the future).
 The full exemplifies *all* properties that can be changed.